formkiq/docs.formkiq.com/docs/tutorials/Identity Management/microsoft-entra-id.md

 # Microsoft Entra ID

-This tutorial show you how to integrate [Microsoft Entra ID](https://www.microsoft.com/en-us/security/business/identity-access/microsoft-entra-id) (formerly known as "Microsoft Azure Active Directory) as the identity management provider for your FormKiQ installation.
+This tutorial show you how to integrate [Microsoft Entra ID](https://www.microsoft.com/en-us/security/business/identity-access/microsoft-entra-id) (formerly known as "Microsoft Azure Active Directory") as the identity management provider for your FormKiQ installation.

 We will be:

 * Configuring a Enterprise application in Microsoft Entra ID

-* Adding a Identify Provider into [Amazon Cognito](https://aws.amazon.com/pm/cognito)
+* Adding an Identify Provider into [Amazon Cognito](https://aws.amazon.com/pm/cognito)

-* Map Micorosft Entra ID groups to Amazon Cognito groups
+* Mapping Microsoft Entra ID groups to Amazon Cognito groups

 ## What you’ll need

-* Access to a FormKiQ PRO / Enterprise installation
+* Access to a FormKiQ Pro or FormKiQ Enterprise installation

 * Administrative access to a Microsoft Entra ID service

-* Administrative access to a FormKiQ PRO / Enterprise installation
+* Administrative access to a FormKiQ Pro or FormKiQ Enterprise installation

 ## Pre-requisite

-You will need the pieces of configuration information:
+You will need these specific configuration values:

 * CognitoUserPoolId

-* Console Url
+* Console URL

 * Cognito domain

-The CognitoUserPoolId and Console Url can be found in the `Outputs` tab of your FormKiQ [CloudFormation](https://console.aws.amazon.com/cloudformation) installation
+The CognitoUserPoolId and Console URL can be found in the `Outputs` tab of your FormKiQ [CloudFormation](https://console.aws.amazon.com/cloudformation) installation

 ![Cognito User Pool Id and Console Url](./img/entra-id-cf-outputs.png)

-The Cognito domain can be found by clicking on the Cognito User pool found on the [Cognito console](https://console.aws.amazon.com/cognito/v2/idp/user-pools).
+The Cognito domain can be found by clicking on the Cognito User Pool found on the [Cognito Console](https://console.aws.amazon.com/cognito/v2/idp/user-pools).

 ![Cognito Domain](./img/entra-id-cognito-domain.png)

 ## Microsoft Entra ID

 The next step is to create an Enterprise application in Microsoft Entra ID.
-This application will be connected to Amazon Cognito and provider authentication for the users.
+This application will be connected to Amazon Cognito and will provide authentication for the users.

-### Add Enterprise application
+### Add an Azure Enterprise Application

-To configure the Enterprise application:
+To configure the Enterprise Application:

 * Login into the Azure Portal and open the `Microsoft Entra ID` service

 * Select "Enterprise applications" from the left menu and click `New application`

-* Select "Create your own application" and give your application a name and click `Create`
+* Select "Create your own application", and give your application a name, and then click `Create`

-### Single sign-on configuration
+### Single Sign-On configuration

-Now that the application is created we will be configurating `Single sign-on` using `SAML`.
+Now that the application is created, we will be configuring `Single sign-on` using `SAML`.

-* Select Single sign-on from the menu and then the SAML method
+* Select `Single sign-on` from the menu and then choose the `SAML` single sign-on method

 ![Basic Saml Configuration](./img/entra-id-saml-method.png)

-Once the Single sign-on is created, you will need to fill in the `Identifier (Entity ID)` and `Reply URL`.
+Once the single sign-on is created, you will need to fill in the `Identifier (Entity ID)` and the `Reply URL`.

 ![Basic Saml Configuration](./img/entra-id-saml-configuration.png)

-The format of the Identifier (Entity ID) is
+The format of the Identifier (Entity ID) is:

 ```
 urn:amazon:cognito:sp:<CognitoUserPoolId>